-HAWAI'I STATE PLAN, CHAPTER 226, HRS (Key: C = Consistent, I = Inconsistent, N/A = Not Applicable) с I N/A (10) Identify critical environmental areas in Hawai'i to include but not be limited to the following: watershed and recharge areas; wildlife habitats (on land and in the ocean); areas with endangered species of plants and wildlife; natural streams and water bodies; scenic and recreational shoreline resources; open space and natural areas; historic and cultural sites; areas particularly sensitive to reduction in water and air quality; and scenic resources. x Discussion: A habitat for endangered Blackline Hawaiian Damselfly was identified portion of the Petition Area.
-This habitat consists of a seep fed by a human construct design based mitigation measures, including installation of three subsurface dresseep to ensure water flow continues, will ensure project implementation does not the habitat or damselfly present. icted ν ains ι vell.
-P ipslop roject e the (11) Identify all areas where priority should be given to preserving rural character and lifestyle.
-X (12) Utilize Hawai'i's limited land resources wisely, providing adequate land to accommodate projected population and economic growth needs while ensuring the protection of the environment and the availability of the shoreline, conservation lands, and other limited resources for future generations. x Discussion: Project implementation would not adversely impact the environme associated with the Petition Area due to mitigation measures proposed.
-These retention/detention basins that ensure site stormwater runoff does not adversely i of downstream water resources.
-Groundwater resources of the surrounding Ko' are not expected to be severely diminished by project irrigation needs as expected to be minimal given Kāne'ohe's wet climate.
-In this manner, the project limited land resources wisely by ensuring project development does not imparately availability of the state's natural resources. measu mpact olaup water t utiliz ires in the c oko a dema es Ha clude quality quifei ind is wai'i's (13) Protect and enhance Hawai'i's shoreline, open spaces, and scenic resources. Х Discussion: The project is not expected to adversely impact shoreline, open s resource associated with the Petition Area.
-Although the Petition Area is local distance from the shoreline, retention/detention basins proposed throu improvements would ensure site stormwater flow does not impact the quality of resources that flow to shoreline areas.
-Cemetery expansion improvements invollandscaping of the area with turf grass would not alter the open space characted Area.
-As a result, project implementation is not expected to adversely impact so Petition Area as the open space visual character of the surrounding area would rem ated a gh p assoc ving g er of ænic v sign roject iated rading the Pe riews ificant site water g anc etitior of the HRS § 226-105: Crime and criminal justice.
-Priority guidelines in the area of crime and criminal justice: 1 1 1 (1) Support law enforcement activities and other criminal justice efforts that are directed to provide a safer environment. Х (2) Target state and local resources on efforts to reduce the incidence of violent crime and on programs relating to the apprehension and prosecution of repeat offenders. x (3) Support community and neighborhood program initiatives that enable residents to assist law enforcement agencies in preventing criminal activities. x (4) Reduce overcrowding or substandard conditions in correctional facilities through a comprehensive approach among all criminal justice agencies which may include sentencing law revisions and use of alternative sanctions other than incarceration for persons who pose no danger to their community. x (5) Provide a range of appropriate sanctions for juvenile offenders, including community- based programs and other alternative sanctions. x (6) Increase public and private efforts to assist witnesses and victims of crimes and to minimize the costs of x
+HAWAI'I STATE PLAN, CHAPTER 226, HRS 'Key: C = Consistent, I = Inconsistent, N/A = Not Applicable) С I N/A environmental areas based upon the studies, assessments, and technical studies in 3.6 to 3.8 address the proposed project's effect on the watershed and groundwater er, surf ace w aters and water quality.
+The project would improve the water quality of Kāwā Stredrainage conditions serving this watershed.
+The cemetery expansion would improve the water quality of Kāwā Stredrainage conditions serving this watershed. orove infiltration and detain storm water runoff improving recharge areas and natural filte ring.
+(11) Identify all areas where priority should be given to preserving rural character and lifestyle. Х (12) Utilize Hawai'i's limited land resources wisely, providing adequate land to accommodate projected population and economic growth needs while ensuring the protection of the environment and the availability of the shoreline, conservation lands, and other limited resources for future generations. х Discussion: Project implementation would not adversely impact the environment associated with the Petition Area due to mitigation measures proposed.
+These pretention/detention basins that ensure site stormwater runoff does not adversely in of downstream water resources.
+Groundwater resources of the surrounding Korare not expected to be severely diminished by project irrigation needs as we expected to be minimal given Kāneroher's wet climate.
+In this manner, the project limited land resources wisely by ensuring project development does not imparavailability of the stater's natural resources. measu mpact olaupo vater t utilizo res in the q oko ad dema es Hav clude ualit quife nd i wai'i' (13) Protect and enhance Hawai'i's shoreline, open spaces, and scenic resources. Х improvements would ensure site stormwater flow does not impact the quality of resources that flow to shoreline areas.
+Cemetery expansion improvements involved landscaping of the area with turf grass would not alter the open space character.
+Area.
+As a result, project implementation is not expected to adversely impact so Petition Area as the open space visual character of the surrounding area would rem ving g er of t enic v rading the Periews of g and etition of the HRS § 226-105: Crime and criminal justice.
+Priority guidelines in the area of crime and criminal justice: 1) Support law enforcement activities and other criminal justice efforts that are directed to provide a safer environment. Х (2) Target state and local resources on efforts to reduce the incidence of violent crime and on programs relating to the apprehension and prosecution of repeat offenders. Х (3) Support community and neighborhood program initiatives that enable residents to assist law enforcement agencies in preventing criminal activities. Х 4) Reduce overcrowding or substandard conditions in correctional facilities through a comprehensive approach among all criminal justice agencies which may include sentencing law revisions and use of alternative sanctions other than incarceration for persons who pose no danger to their community. x (5) Provide a range of appropriate sanctions for juvenile offenders, including community- based programs and other alternative sanctions. Х 6) Increase public and private efforts to assist witnesses and victims of crimes and to minimize the costs of victimization.